NunoSempere/Calibration_project/executables/README.md

 Hey Q, oh great first user!
 You shouldn't in general download random execultables from the internet.
 You can instead have a look at the source files at calibration/src and compile them yourself
-At any point, there are three files in this folder:
+At any point, there are three executable files in this folder:
 - calibration: for Linux users
 - calibration-windows-32-bit.exe: for Windows users with 32 bit (old) processors.
 - calibration-windows-64-bit.exe: for Windows users with 64 bit (newer) processors.
 You probably want this.